 Where to eat in Tel Aviv | Best restaurants in Tel Aviv

-Are you in Tel Aviv and you are asking yourself where to eat in Tel Aviv?
+Are you visiting Tel Aviv and you don’t know where to eat in Tel Aviv?
 What are the best restaurants in Tel Aviv?
 In this article, you will find out our favorite places to eat in this wonderful city.

 For more than 2 decades, this place stands proud as the leading Thai restaurant in Tel Aviv and probably in the whole of Israel.
 It’s all the time full and the food is always delicious and exciting.
 On the menu, you can find all the classic Thai dishes from all of Thailand’s regions.